apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Some US Kaspersky customers find their security software replaced by 'UltraAV'**
+**Daniels, 'the answer,' delivers for Commanders**

-You can read more about it [here](https://www.theregister.com/2024/09/24/ultraav_kaspersky_antivirus/).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/41410717/rookie-jayden-daniels-leads-commanders-bengals-mnf).

 ## Requirements
 - Python 3.8